 version: The latest version is automatically specified.
 For more information about CSI versions, see csi-provisioner.

-For more information, see Install a component in an ACK cluster.
+For more information about how to install the CSI plug-in, see Install a component in an ACK cluster.

 Run the following command to check whether the CSI plug-in runs as expected in your cluster: